Who Gets Which Message? Auditing Demographic Bias in LLM-Generated Targeted Text: Experiments and Results

 To quantify age bias across four groups, we compute an OR per lexical category (age stereotypical traits) by contrasting a focal age group against all others.
 To operationalize age-related bias dimensions, we draw on established theories from social psychology and communication studies on the perception of age \cite{cuddy2008warmth}.
 We further build on research in the \textit{psychology of aging} and \textit{stereotype embodiment theory} \citep{north2012inconvenienced,levy2009stereotype,kite2005attitudes}.
 Together, these theoretical foundations guide the construction of our age-related trait dimensions, capturing both affective (warmth) and competence-related (ability, agency) aspects in model-generated messages.
 We implement the traits as $12$ lexicon categories: Competence, Incompetence, Warmth, Coldness, Independence, Dependence, Progressive, Traditional, Energy, Frailty, Opportunity, and Risk.
 Table \ref{tab:lexicons_age} in App. \ref{app:lex_cat} provides the $12$ lexicon categories and their associated words.

-\textbf{Results.} Table~\ref{tab:age_OR_SG_full} in App. \ref{app:sg_age} presents odds ratios (OR) of salient lexical categories across four age groups.
+\textbf{Results.} Table~\ref{tab:age_OR_SG_full} in App. \ref{app:sg_age} presents odds ratios of salient lexical categories across four age groups.
 Overall, we observe systematic variation in trait-related word usage that aligns with well-established social perceptions of age \citep{cuddy2008warmth, levy2009stereotype, north2012inconvenienced}.
 Across all three models, \textbf{warmth}-related terms (e.g., “kind,” “caring”) are markedly overrepresented for older groups, with Seniors showing the highest ORs (6.27 for GPT-4o, 6.31 for Llama-3.3, 3.41 for Mistral).
-This reproduces the classic \textit{warm-but-less-competent} stereotype pattern from social psychology: older adults are framed as benevolent but less agentic.
-Detail results are provided in App. \ref{app:sg_age}.
+This suggests that while models reliably encode age-related warmth stereotypes, competence representations are less stable and vary by model.
+Detailed results are provided in App. \ref{app:sg_age}.
 We further analyze age-trait associations using three visualization methods (App.~\ref{app:visual}).